boothscript/personal-dev-blog/posts/igdb_scrape.md

+---
+title: "Using Data from Twitch and Amazon to Populate a DB for a Video Game Review Site Project"
+description: "For our latest group assignment we were tasked with creating a game review site in just 3 days."
+date: 20 March 2021
+---

 # Using Data from Twitch and Amazon to Populate a DB for a Video Game Review Site Project

 For our latest group assignment we were tasked with creating a game review site in just 3 days.
 The vague brief and tight timeline were designed to give us a taste of the poorly defined projects often found in the "real world".